DataDog/documentation/content/tracing/visualization/service.md

 {{< img src="tracing/visualization/service/out_of_the_box_service_graph.png" alt="Out of the bow service graphs" responsive="true" style="width:90%;">}}

+**Note**:

-**Note**: Use the *cogs* icon to display all options available for any given graph.
+- Use the *cogs* icon to display all options available for any given graph.
+- Metrics from those graphs can be queried based on their respective [metric namespace][6].

 ### Export to Timeboard

-On the upper-right corner of each graph click on the arrow in order to export your graph into a pre-existing [Timeboard][5]:
+On the upper-right corner of each graph click on the arrow in order to export your graph into a pre-existing [Timeboard][7]:

 {{< img src="tracing/visualization/service/save_to_timeboard.png" alt="Save to timeboard" responsive="true" style="width:40%;">}}